Societatea de Transport București: Liveries and logos

-The current livery was adopted in 1996 and has been in use since then.
-It is overall white and on trams, it has a yellow stripe applied below the headlights.

 The oldest livery that can be traced goes back to the 1940s when a golden ochre was used on trams.
 In the 1950s, with the formation of the ITB, the livery adopted was of cream for the lower (underside) and upper (from the windows to the roof) parts, whilst the rest was of a dark-red paint.
 For trolleybuses, the dark-red paint was only used for the underside and for a small stripe under the window.
 On buses, the part below the windows was full dark-red and the one above them was just cream.
 Alternatively, on trolleybuses, some TV20E models were painted with a lighter-blue instead of dark-red.

 From 1979 onwards, with the introduction of the DAC diesel buses and trolleybuses, the livery was modified: it featured a reversal of the livery applied on TV trolleybuses, where the dark-red became cream and vice versa, and the stripe was moved towards the middle of the bus in regards to its height placement.
 At this time, the blue livery began to be painted onto some of the newer trolleybuses.
 In 1986, the livery would be changed once again, to feature a unified design that featured a thick cream stripe in the middle and an overall red body (this was reversed on trams), after a row of experimental liveries between 1985 and 1987.
 However, by 1990, not all vehicles were painted.